SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctapowershell.md

 Here, The ContainerId is the ID of the container.

 ### Sensitivity Label of a container
-CTA can set the sensitivity label of a container of an application using the following:
+Consuming tenant admins can set the sensitivity label of a container of an application using the following:

 ```powershell
 Set-SPOContainer -Identity <ContainerID> -SensitivityLabel <SensitivityLabel>
 ```
 ![image](https://github.com/cindylay/sp-dev-docs/assets/136049061/4b059ca9-d180-46df-927f-e331bcc52b33)

-CTA can remove the sensitivity label of a container of an application using the following:
+Consuming tenant admins can remove the sensitivity label of a container of an application using the following:

 ```powershell
 Set-SPOContainer -Identity b! <ContainerID> -RemoveLabel